Ireland places huge orders for virus test equipment

 Talks with countries, including China, are ongoing to try and ensure that 100,000 test kits arrive per week.
 "Our health care system is going to be under pressure that we probably never knew previously," said Reid.

-There are 785 confirmed cases of Covid-19 in Ireland, where the disease has killed three people.
+A fourth person died on Sunday from the virus and there are now 906 confirmed cases of Covid-19 in Ireland, health officials announced.
 In addition, the HSE has added 10,000 beds, doubling its previous capacity, he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)